ilmastoveivi/helsinkiclimate-v2/story.md

 And what else?

 This spring, a historic and ambitious goal was stated in the programme of the Finnish government: ‘Carbon Neutral Finland 2035.’
-During its presidency of the Council of the European Union, Finland set the target on stopping/fighting climate change.
+During its presidency of the Council of the European Union, Finland set the target on fighting climate change.
 The time for “Yes, but” politics in Europe is over.

 It is reasonable to say that the seriousness of climate change has been noticed.
 We no longer want to be part of the problem.